About the blog

 My name is Christina Le Beau, and I’m a longtime journalist who worked for newspapers for 10 years before going solo as a freelance writer.
 In my reporter days, I covered business and health care, honing a research obsession, geekworthy interest in details and low tolerance for bull.
 As a freelancer, I still cover business, especially if there’s an environmental angle.
 But mostly I write about topics like those I follow on this blog, namely food literacy and sustainability, with a good dose of food politics.

-Some of the places my work has appeared: American Gardener, BusinessWeek, Crain’s Chicago Business, Edible Finger Lakes, Kiwi, Metropolis, New York Organic News (NOFA-NY), New York Times, Preservation, Rochester Magazine, Salon, the Smart Set, Upstate Gardeners’ Journal, Vegetarian Times, Wall Street Journal and Working Mother.
+Some of the places my work has appeared: American Gardener, BusinessWeek, Crain’s Chicago Business, Edible Finger Lakes, Entrepreneur, Kiwi, Metropolis, New York Organic News (NOFA-NY), New York Times, Preservation, Rochester Magazine, Salon, the Smart Set, Upstate Gardeners’ Journal, Vegetarian Times, Wall Street Journal and Working Mother.

 I live in Rochester, in the Finger Lakes region of New York, where I’m active in the sustainable-food community, including serving on the advisory board of the South Wedge Farmers Market.

 For more insight into who I am and why I blog, check out this Q & A with our regional parenting magazine.

 So cool, right?
 Artistry by Kelly Cheatle of Greener Pastures Design & Illustration.

 Unless otherwise noted, all content on this blog is copyrighted and owned by me, so please, play nice.
 Links are great, obviously.
 Excerpts are, too, so long as full and clear credit is given, along with a link back to Spoonfed.
 For any uses beyond this, please contact me.